drewschrauf/robotronic/README.md

 ## How do I use it? ##

-Robotronic attempts to simply get out of the way and let you worry about more important problems.
+Robotronic gets out of your way to let you worry about more important problems.
 Usage information can be found in the [wiki](https://github.com/drewschrauf/robotronic/wiki) and examples of use can be found in the source directory under `com.drewschrauf.example.robotronic`.